OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Listing Installed Apps

-When targeting apps that are installed on the device first you'll have to decide which app you'd like to analyze.
-You can retrieve the installed apps either by using `pm` (Android Package Manager):
+When targeting apps that are installed on the device, you'll first have to figure out the correct bundle identifier of the application you want to analyze.
+You can use `frida-ps -Uai` to get all apps (`-a`) currently installed (`-i`) on the connected USB device (`-U`):

 ```bash
 $ frida-ps -Uai